ProjectSidewalk/Instructions/README.md

 1. In a terminal, go to the root directory of your Play project.
 Then run: `activator -jvm-debug 9998`
 2. Start the play application by entering `run` in the activator console.
 3. Set up IntelliJ's debug setting.
-Go to Run > Edit Configureations...
+Go to Run > Edit Configurations...
 4. Add a new configuration; click "+" and select "Remote".
 5. Choose Transport: Socket, Debugger mode: Attach, Host: localhost, Port: 9998, and select the appropriate module's classpath.
 Click "Ok."
 6. Run a debugger and set break points.
 Then you should be good to go!